(A version of this story was first published in September 2018.)

 It’s no fun riding in the cold, and it can be dangerous even before ice and frost make the roads slick.
 If you’re cold, your reaction times slow, and that’s no good when you’re on two wheels.

 However, you don’t have to despair when the mercury starts to drop.
-There’s plenty of riding season left, if you start using heated gear.
-There’s plenty of stuff on the market now, not just old-school wired vests.
-Here’s a look at what you can buy to stay warm in the saddle
+There’s plenty of riding season left if you start using heated gear.
+There’s a wide choice of stuff on the market now, not just old-school wired vests.

 Gear for your bike